Striated frogfish

+Taxonomy

+The striated frogfish was first formally described in 1794 as Lophius striatus by the English biologist George Shaw with its type locality given as Tahiti in the Society Islands.
+Within the genus Antennarius, this species belongs to the striatus species group.
+The 5th edition of Fishes of the World classifies the genus Antennarius in the family Antennariidae within the suborder Antennarioidei within the order Lophiiformes, the anglerfishes.

+Etymology

+The striated frogfish has the genus name Antennarius (which adds ius after antenna), an allusion to its first dorsal spine being adapted into a tentacle on the snout used as a lure to attract prey.
+The specific name striatus (meaning "striped" or "streaked") refers to the numerous black streaks on the body of this fish.

 Description

 This small fish grows up to 22 cm long.
 Like other members of its family, it has a rounded, extensible body, and its soft skin is covered with irregularly-arranged dermal spinules resembling hairs.
 Its large mouth is forwardly extensible, allowing it to swallow prey as large as itself.
 The coloring of its body is extremely variable because individual fish tend to match their living environments.

 Frogfishes have the capacity to change coloration and pigment pattern, taking only a few weeks to adapt.
 The dominant coloration varies from yellow to brownish-orange, passing through a range of shades, but it can also be green, gray, brown, almost white, or even completely black without any pattern.
 Body and fins can be marked with roughly parallel dark stripes or elongated blotches, some with rays radiating outward from the eye.

 The first dorsal spine, the illicium, tips forward, and is modified for use like a fishing rod.
 Its tip has a characteristic worm-like esca (lure) which, when waved, attracts unsuspecting prey.
 The dorsal spine is composed of two to seven elongated appendages.
 The lure is a way to easily distinguish A. striatus from Antennarius hispidus, which otherwise has similar physical characteristics (stripes, coloration, cutaneous appendages) and with which it is often confused.
 The illicium has the same length as the second dorsal spine and it is often darkly banded.
 The second dorsal spine is practically vertical and is movable, while the third one is bent towards the back of the body.
 They are well separated from each other and also from the dorsal fin.

 The pectoral fins are angled, and with the pelvic fins, allow the frogfish to "walk" on the sea bottom and to keep a stable position for ambush.